IzzieNielsen/AI-Detector/README.md

 * **Essay Classification:** analyzes user's essays and classifies them as AI Generated or Human Written
 * **Robust Assessment:** uses an ensemble model including and SVM and fine-tuned NLP for better responses
 * **Explainability:** outputs a counterfactual explanation to explain the model's decision
+* **Data Augmentation:** training data is augmented to improve perfromance on user data

 ## Installation
 * Create free Google account if needed